17 Luxury Home Exterior Improvements You Will See By 2020

-California mandated that all newly built homes will have solar panels installed from 2020 onward.
-It seems other states are looking to follow suit.
+California mandated that all newly built homes have solar panels installed from 2020 onward.
+Other states are looking to follow suit.
 The global shift towards solar power is in full effect.

-They can confirm from first-hand experience that the vast majority of new luxury homes will use solar panel systems in the near future.
+They can confirm from first-hand experience that most new luxury homes will use solar panel systems shortly.

 2. Pools, Ponds, and Waterfalls